RoyMagnussen/CottonBox-Data-Centric/README.md

 I have created a search bar where users are able to search for products which redirect them to the `search results` page when they press enter.

 > Currently the lin does not work as I have not implemented the search function or the `search results` page.

+#### 2. Callout Section

+I have created a callout section that is dismissible by the user so that screen space can be regained.

+The callout will also remain dismissed once already dismissed and the page is reloaded.

+##### 2.1 Callout Close Button

+When this button is clicked by the user, it triggers a jQuery function which sets a cookie.
+If the page is reloaded, the page will check to see if the cookie has been set, if so then the callout will not be displayed.

 ### Features Left to Implement
 - Another feature idea